The 2018 exhibition takes place on Saturday 29th September from 10:30am to 5:00pm.

-On display you will find over 16 layouts covering a wide range of scales, and 9 supporting trade stands, which we hope will appeal to you and your modelling needs.
+We are still finalising the details for this years show, however we hope to have on display over 16 layouts covering a wide range of scales, and a number of supporting trade stands, which we hope will appeal to you and your modelling needs.
 You may even get to pick up a bargain or track down that long lost but wanted item.

 The exhibition is staged on the ground floor of the Museum, in the new exhibition hall, Copelands Room, and in the railway carriage clubhouse.
 This year, six of our exhibits are specifically aimed at younger visitors.

 Entry costs: Adults £5, Children (6 to 11) £3/(under 5's) free.
 Family ticket £13

 Everyone is welcome - we are disabled friendly.
 Car parking is free.
 With refreshments and light lunches available.

 The 2017 exhibition took place on Saturday 23th September and was a huge success.
 The programme cover and list of ehibits is avabile to see by Clicking here.

 The club meets in our clubhouse based at the Whitewebbs Museum of Transport which is situated within easy reach of Junction 25 on the M25.
 From the A10, turn right into Bullsmoor Lane.
 At the T-junction, turn right, follow the road round into Whitewebbs Lane for 1.7 miles.
 The museum is on the left at the far end of this road, 150 yards before the next T-junction.

 By rail the nearest station is Crews Hill (approx. 1 mile away) with trains from Moorgate/Hertford North.

 The Enfield Whitewebbs Railway Modellers have been meeting regularly since the 1980's originally based at the Enfield Royal Small Arms Factory and in the early 2000's moved to its present location and its unique clubhouse a BR Mk1 Brake Carriage located in the museum grounds.